Strawberry Frosted Donuts

 - 1 - 2 cups confectioners' sugar, sifted

-Slice strawberries and puree with 1 Tbsp strawberry jam.
-Pour into a medium bowl and mix in milk (or half-and-half).
-Slowly stir in 1 cup sifted confectioners’ sugar, adding more until you reached the desired consistency and coloring.
+- For frosting: Slice strawberries and puree with 1 Tbsp strawberry jam.
+Slowly stir in 1 cup sifted confectioners' sugar, adding more until you reached the desired consistency and coloring.
 I wanted thick frosting, so I added 2 cups.
+Donuts are best served immediately.
+Leftovers keep well covered tightly at room temperature for up to 2 days.

-ps: I hope everyone had a happy and safe 4th of July!
+I hope everyone had a happy and safe 4th of July!
 What did you do and/or make for it?
 Mine was full of good friends, LOTS of good food (guacamole and strawberry margaritas!), and lots of sparklers.
 We watched the fireworks over the Baltimore Inner Harbor on my friend Lori’s rooftop deck.
-It was the best 4th of July.